xiangwb/cookiecutter-flask-restful/README.md

 ## Introduction

-This cookie cutter is a very simple boilerplate for starting a REST api using Flask, flask-restful, marshmallow, SQLAlchemy and jwt.
+This cookie cutter is a very simple boilerplate for starting a REST api using Flask, flask-restful, marshmallow, pymongo, mongoengine and jwt.
 It comes with basic project structure and configuration, including blueprints, application factory and basics unit tests.

 Features